Skip Nav Destination

 Published: 01 June 2015

-... of Massachusetts Amherst and University of South Florida.
-2015 accountability auditing control environment tone at the top underreporting Business leaders, professional organizations, and accounting researchers have provided anecdotal and empirical evidence that a strong tone at the top...
+...
+Amherst and University of South Florida.
+2015 accountability auditing control environment tone at the top underreporting Business leaders, professional organizations, and accounting researchers have provided anecdotal and empirical evidence that a strong tone at the top provides...

 Journal Articles